 eiConsole Bundle Upgrade

 The most common is updating through PilotFish Interface Exchange.
 Note, that every bundle version at PilotFish Interface Exchange is a separate bundle.
-So, if you want to sownload bundle version 1.1 instead of 1.0, you can’t just click some Update button, you should download bundle 1.1 as an other new bundle.
+So, if you want to download bundle version 1.1 instead of 1.0, you can’t just click some Update button, you should download bundle 1.1 as another new bundle.

 PilotFish Interface Exchange

-Welcome to the eiConsole PilotFish Interface Exchange (PIE) bundle/template’s demonstration.
-In this demo we’ll show how bundle/templates can be downloaded from the PilotFish Interface Exchange, or the PIE.
+Welcome to the eiConsole PilotFish Interface Exchange (PIE) bundle/template demonstration.
+In this demo, we’ll show how bundle/templates can be downloaded from the PilotFish Interface Exchange (PIE).
 We begin with an empty project in the Route File Management window.
 The first thing we’ll do is open up the PilotFish Interface Exchange Web Center, or PIE Web Center, by clicking this icon.

 Next, we’ll search for the bundle/template that we want to download.
 In this case, we’ll be looking for an HL7 Immunization template.
 Type the search term in the search box, and then hit SEARCH and you’ll be presented with a list of products available on the PIE.